rackerlabs/rackspace-how-to/content/exchange/manually-configure-ios-devices-for-email-hosted-on-exchange-2013.md

 You have successfully added your Exchange email account on your iOS device.

+If you are still having issues connecting, refer to the troubleshooting information available on the [Cloud Office Email Help Tool](https://emailhelp.rackspace.com)

 **Note:** Depending on how much data is in the mailbox, it might take some time before your information is completely downloaded into your device.